mohitrajendramahajan/USED-CAR-PRICE-PREDICTION-PROJECT/README.md

 # How to install it:-
 First of all download the `data.csv` file.
 Then download the `Used Cars Cost Prediction.ipynb` file which is jupyter kind of file (widly used for Data Science).
-And there is a html file too for previewing the codes.
+And there is a html file too for previewing the codes using web browser.